quadram-institute-bioscience/kraut/docs/commands/make-table.md

 kraut make-table data/*.krep -o species_table.tsv
 ```

+This is the standard command for merging multiple Kraken reports into one comparison table.

 ### Creating a genus table with rank prefixes and percentages
 ```bash
 kraut make-table data/*.krep -r G -p -m PERCENTAGE -o genus_table.tsv